dmeraz/MerazVirtualPet/README.md

 #Components
 VirtualPet.cs with instance variables, constructors, methods, and properties to build Basil.
-Program.cs introduces user to Basil, explains the game, and calls Tick method to track Basil's levels using case switch.
+Program.cs introduces user to Basil, explains the game, and calls Tick Method to track Basil's levels using case switch.
+Exit feature included.